 The above, slightly incoherent, text introduces this beautifully atmospheric but not-quite coherent Hammer horror film about a creature from ancient Greek mythology who, for reasons of her own, has decided to menace early 20th-century Bavaria.

 It’s in Vandorf that the story begins, in an artist’s studio with a bit of implied, bareback nudity from the artist’s model.
-There’s no reason to get attached to these two people, but what happens to them will start a chain of events to lead our main characters into the plot.
+There’s no reason to get attached to these two people, but what happens to them will start the chain of events that leads our main characters into the plot.

 The model, Sascha, wants to get married.
 Bruno, the artist, promises that they will when he gets a bit of money to pay off his debts.
 But Sascha can’t wait that long; there’s a baby on the way.

 This being 1910, Bruno perceives the urgency of the situation.
 He heads out immediately to speak to Sascha’s father, even though she’s afraid that Daddy will kill him instead of giving them his blessing to get hastily married.

 Sascha runs after Bruno as soon as she’s got some clothes on and follows him through the woods during a moonlit night.
 Eerie music that sounds almost like a woman singing tells us that the pregnancy and Daddy s reaction to it are the least of their problems.

 Sure enough, Sascha sees something that makes her scream in terror and fall over.

 The next morning, Sascha’s body is brought to the Vandorf Medical Institution, to be examined by Dr. Namaroff (Peter Cushing) and his assistant Carla Hoffman (Barbara Shelley).

 Dr. Namaroff discusses the dead woman with the police officer in charge of the case, Inspector Kanof (Patrick Troughton–it’s a two-for-one on Doctors Who!)